techfromsage/persona-php-client/README.md

 [![Build Status](https://travis-ci.org/talis/persona-php-client.svg?branch=master)](https://travis-ci.org/talis/persona-node-client)

-This is a php client library for Talis Persona supporting generation, validation and caching of oauth tokens
+This is a php client library for Talis Persona supporting generation, validation and caching of oauth tokens.

 ## Getting Started
 Install the module via composer, by adding the following to your projects ``composer.json``